 Where a CP impacts the DCUSA Charging Methodologies, the Working Group is additionally required to ensure that the following actions are carried out prior to submitting the CP Change Report.

-Where the CP impacts upon the CDCM Model, EDCM Models, Method M (CDCM Price control disaggregation) model, Extended Method M (EDCM Price control disaggregation) model and/or the Annual Review Pack, updated and fully tested models must be provided with the Change Report.
+Where the CP impacts upon the CDCM Model, EDCM Models, PCDM and/or the Annual Review Pack Model, updated and fully tested models must be provided with the Change Report.

 The version number of amended models must be updated in the CP legal text.
 The location of the version numbers is as follows:

-CDCM Model – Schedule 16 paragraph 3(a)
+CDCM Model – Schedule 16 paragraph 3

-CDCM Price Control Disaggregation Model - Schedule 16 paragraph 3(b)

-EDCM FCP Model - Schedule 17 paragraph 1.3(a)
+EDCM FCP Model - Schedule 17 paragraph 1.3

-EDCM Price Control Disaggregation Model - Schedule 17 paragraph 1.3(b) and Schedule 18 paragraph 1.3(b)

-EDCM LRIC Model - Schedule 18 paragraph 1.3(a)
+EDCM LRIC Model - Schedule 18 paragraph 1.3

+PCDM – Schedule 29 paragraph 1A

 ARP – Schedule 20 paragraph 1.1

 When updating the legal text for this, the version number and model publication date should be replaced by square brackets.
 A footnote should state that the date and model publication are “To be included by the Panel on implementation.”